How I Passed the NBCOT® On My First Try (And you can too!)

-The AOTA Course alone did not have the same amount of detail and thoroughness that Therapy Ed did, so I still recommend you purchase Therapy Ed, read it cover to cover once, and take the practice exams throughout your studying.
+The AOTA Course alone did not have the same amount of detail and thoroughness that the Therapy Ed guide did, so I still recommend you purchase Therapy Ed, read it cover to cover once, and take those practice exams throughout your studying.

 Quizlet’s NBCOT Flashcards

 One thing to keep in mind is that since these quizzes are made by students, there may be some inaccuracies with answers.
-I definitely wouldn’t recommend this as your sole study strategy (you’ll want a thorough resource), and do be on the lookout for incorrect flashcards.
+I definitely would not recommend this as your sole study strategy (you’ll want at least one thorough resource), and do be on the lookout for incorrect flashcards.

 Should You Study With a Group or Alone?

-This all depends on what style has worked for you in the past.
+This all depends on what study style has worked for you in the past.

-I attempted group study sessions with my friends from my cohort, but we almost always just ended up talking about how stressed we were and switched to other non-exam topics.
+I initially attempted group study sessions with my friends from my cohort, but we almost always just ended up talking about how stressed we were about the exam and switched to other non-exam topics.